singuerinc/blog/_posts/2015-03-13-my-font-selection.md

   - fixed width
 ---

-I like to change from time to time the font and theme of my editor.<br/>
+I like to change from time to time the font and theme of my editor.
-This is a quick look about those I have used in the last years.<br/>I hope it makes easy for you to select your favorite font from this selection:
+This is a quick look about those I have used in the last years.
+I hope it make easy for you to select your favorite font from this selection:

 ## Andale Mono